gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The [Eclipse Plugin](http://gradle.org/docs/current/userguide/eclipse_plugin.html) now automatically excludes dependencies already provided by the
  'Scala Library' class path container.
 This is necessary for [Scala IDE](http://scala-ide.org) to work correctly.

+### Dependency management improvements

+With this release of Gradle, we have continued to improve our dependency management implementation.
+The focus for these improvements in Gradle 1.3 is on stability and this release includes a number of important fixes.

+#### Artifact cache stability

+This release fixes a number of issues that resulted in corruption of the artifact cache.
+In particular, Gradle will be much more stable in the case where you have many concurrent builds running on a machine, such as a CI build server, and these builds have dependencies that change frequently, such as Maven snapshots, or are using a very short cache expiry time.

+* [GRADLE-2544](http://issues.gradle.org/browse/GRADLE-2544) - Potential corruption of artifact cache on concurrent access.
+* [GRADLE-2458](http://issues.gradle.org/browse/GRADLE-2458) - Failures to store meta-data are silently ignored.
+* [GRADLE-2457](http://issues.gradle.org/browse/GRADLE-2457) - Potential corruption of artifact cache after a crash.

+#### Smarter handling of missing modules

+Gradle caches the fact that a given module is missing from a given repository.
+It uses this information to avoid unnecessary network requests when you are using multiple repositories, and when resolving dynamic versions.
+Previous versions of Gradle were overly keen in using this information, leading to problems where a misconfiguration would cause Gradle to decide that a certain module is missing and will be missing forever.
+In this release, Gradle uses a more sensible strategy to decide when to verify that something that it considers to be missing is, in fact, missing.

+* [GRADLE-2455](http://issues.gradle.org/browse/GRADLE-2455) - Smarter handling of missing module versions.

+#### Ivy latest status improvements

+Previous Gradle releases had a number of issues resolving dynamic versions such as 'latest.integration' and we recently introduced some regressions in this area as we've attempted to fix these issues.
+We've reworked the implementation to simplify it internally and added many more integration tests, to avoid further regressions in the future.

+* [GRADLE-2502](http://issues.gradle.org/browse/GRADLE-2502) - Latest status resolution broken in Gradle 1.1.
+* [GRADLE-2504](http://issues.gradle.org/browse/GRADLE-2504) - NPE resolving dynamic versions from multiple repositories.

+#### Other fixes

+This release includes a number of other useful fixes:

+* [GRADLE-2547](http://issues.gradle.org/browse/GRADLE-2547) - Temporary files are left in $GRADLE_HOME/caches/artifacts-*/filestore.
+* [GRADLE-2543](http://issues.gradle.org/browse/GRADLE-2543) - Performance regression in local repository access.
+* [GRADLE-2486](http://issues.gradle.org/browse/GRADLE-2486) - Dependency resolution failures when running in parallel execution mode.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to the backwards compatibility policy.